 One of the mysteries of the English language finally explained.

-1An inscribed stone found near Rosetta (now called Rashid) in Egypt in 1799.
+1An inscribed stone found near Rosetta on the western mouth of the Nile in 1799.
 Its text is written in three scripts: hieroglyphic, demotic, and Greek.
 The deciphering of the hieroglyphs by Jean-François Champollion in 1822 led to the interpretation of many other early records of Egyptian civilization.

 - 1.1as noun a Rosetta stone A key to some previously undecipherable mystery or unattainable knowledge.‘zero point energy could be the Rosetta stone of physics’